open-cloud/xos/xos/configurations/cord/README.md

 $ make -f Makefile.inside setup_subscriber
 ```

-After a bit, a new VM should be created in slice *mysite_vcpe* running the vCPE Docker container.
-To verify that it has
+This will run the TOSCA engine with `subscriber.yaml`.
+After a bit, a new VM should be created in slice *mysite_vcpe* running
-received an IP address mapping, look at the **Routeable subnet:** field in the appropriate *Vbng tenant* object in XOS.
+the vCPE Docker container.
+To verify that it has received an IP address mapping, look at the **Routeable subnet:** field in
+the appropriate *Vbng tenant* object in XOS.
 It should contain an IP address in the 10.254.0.0/24 subnet.

 ## How to log into ONOS